intershop/intershop-pwa/docs/guides/testing-jest.md

 As shown in the above example, `a` shows the wrong way of initializing variables in tests.

 If you do not need to change the value, use a `const` declaration for primitive variables like `b`.
-If you need to change the value in some tests, assure it is reinitialized each time in the `beforeEach` method like `c`.
+If you need to change the value in some tests, make sure it is reinitialized each time in the `beforeEach` method like `c`.

-A `const` declaration like `b` should not be used for complex values, as the object behind `b` is still mutable and has to be re-initialized properly:
+A `const` declaration like `b` should not be used for complex values, as the object behind `b` is still mutable and needs to be reinitialized properly:

 ```typescript
 describe('...', () => {